-- Types of Reserve Personnel Duty Status: - -- Air Reserve Technician (ART): Members are full-time federal civil service employees of a DAF reserve unit and serve in dual roles as both civilians and Reserve service members.
+- Types of Reserve Personnel Duty Status: - -- ART: Members are full-time federal civil service employees of a DAF reserve unit and serve in dual roles as both civilians and Reserve service members.
 The primary purpose of ARTs is organizing, administering, instructing, or training of the Selected Reserve or the maintenance and repair of supplies or equipment issued to the Selected Reserve or the armed forces.
 ARTs may perform certain additional duties prescribed in 10 U.S.C.
-10216(a)(3) to the extent that the performance of those duties does not interfere with the performance of the primary duties. - -- Traditional Reservist (TRs) (CAT A): Assigned to stand-alone reserve units - --- Required to perform 14 days of Annual Training (AT) and 24 days during Unit Training Assemblies (UTAs) in Inactive Duty Training (IDT) status (each UTA day counts for two IDTs, for a total of 48 IDTs required) - -- Individual Mobilization Augmentees (IMAs) (CAT B): Attached to and augment active component and government agency missions and are rated by active component or government agency supervisors - --- Required to perform 12 days of IDT per year (two IDT periods per day for a total of 24 IDTs) and 12-14 days of AT, in a Title 10, active duty status per year - --- IMAs may volunteer for additional active duty orders or be mobilized to fill DAF mission requirements - -- Participating Individual Ready Reservist: Participate for points only that are applied toward retirement
+10216(a)(3) to the extent that the performance of those duties does not interfere with the performance of the primary duties. - -- TRs (Category A): Members assigned to stand-alone reserve units - --- Required to perform 14 days of Annual Training (AT) and 24 days during Unit Training Assemblies (UTAs) in Inactive Duty Training (IDT) status (each UTA day counts for two IDTs, for a total of 48 IDTs required) - --- TRs may volunteer for additional active duty or inactive duty orders or be mobilized to fill DAF mission requirements - -- IMAs (Category B): Members augment, and are attached to, active component and government agency missions and are rated by active component or government agency supervisors - --- Required to perform 12 days of IDT per year (two IDT periods per day for a total of 24 IDTs) and 12-14 days of AT, in a Title 10, active duty status per year - --- IMAs may volunteer for additional active duty orders or be mobilized to fill DAF mission requirements - -- Participating Individual Ready Reservist: Participate for points only that are applied toward retirement